Best Cafes in Chiang Mai (Quiet, Quality Spots to Work & Slow Down)

 Take your time with it — that’s kind of the point.

-What are the best cafes in Chiang Mai from this guide?
+What are the best cafes in Chiang Mai to work from in 2026?

-Are the cafes in Chiang Mai in this guide touristy?
+Are the best cafes in Chiang Mai to work too touristy for locals?

-Are there affordable cafes in Chiang Mai included in this guide?
+Are there budget-friendly options among the best cafes in Chiang Mai to work?

-How should I plan visiting cafes in Chiang Mai?
+How should I plan a day visiting the best cafes in Chiang Mai to work?

 Portrait of Thaewan, founder of Off Path Thailand